zamomfg/bigMACanalyser/README.md

 Provides flags to do different actions like downloading the mac-address file again or have stricter checks on a complete mac-address as input

-Parse mac-address file after downloading and storing it as a cvs file, so it can be used outside this program easily
+Parse mac-address file after downloading and storing it as a csv file, so it can be used outside this program easily